mrkajetanp/workload-processor/README.md

                         Skip trace validation (only when using trace-parquet)
 ```

-### Device controller
+## Device controller

 The device controller can be accessed through `workload-processor device`.
 It's nothing more than a convenience tool for running `adb` commands to get information or change relevant kernel settings in sysfs.
 The main command is `status` which will just print available information about the status of the device.
 The commands will be run in the provided order and so can be chained (e.g. `workload-processor device sugov-rate-limit status`).
-To check and modify which adb commands will be run just edit `wp/device.py`.
+To check which adb commands will be run just consult `wp.device`.

 #### Relevant help section